-In addition to pesky bugs, you’ll need to watch out for different diseases that can attack your plant’s leaves or roots.
+In addition to pesky bugs, you’ll need to watch out for diseases that can attack your plant’s leaves or roots.

-Leaf spot disease will appear in the form of red speckling and a yellow outline around the leaf edges.
+Leaf spot disease will appear in red speckling and a yellow outline around the leaf edges.

 Both of these diseases are irreversible as long as you catch them early enough.